PaulGriz/DocGobbler/README.md

 Use the `src/configs/` folder to make this project your own!

-- `ai-configs.ts`: For Langchain prompts
+- `ai-configs.ts`: For Model Parameters, Ingest Settings, and Prompts

-- `ui-configs.ts`: For Project Titles and Inital UI Messages
+- `ui-configs.ts`: For Project Titles, UI Messages, Placeholders, and More

 - `metadata.ts`: For the Next.js App's Metadata